Guseyn/EHTML/README.md

   You can still apply actions on response body, status code and headers.

-  Since v1.0.41 you can use `data-is-query-param` attribute in an input element in `e-form`, and it will be attached no to request body, but rather will be presented in url as a query param
+  Since v1.0.41 you can use `data-is-query-param` attribute in an input element in `e-form`, and it will be attached no to request body, but rather will be presented in url as a query param.

+  Since v1.0.42 you can set values for unchecked `checkboxes` via `unchecked-value` attribute.

 </details>